falconmick/tdd-demo/slides.md

 <!--
 ### v9 red handle bad return type

+{click}

 Lets add in our new test, This one will be a cornerstone that makes sure that as we move forward we don't break either our production code OR test suite.
-This is the good scenario test, we will moving forward as we add more and more functionality and test harnresses around our suite be the default starting point that all other more specific test will start from.
+This is the good scenario test, we will move forward as we add more and more functionality and test harnresses around our suite be the default starting point that all other more specific test will start from.

+{click}

 The goal here is we will place any mocking code that is required to exist such to make this test pass into whatever mechanism our test runner uses to setup individual tests, the goal being if we make a new blank test